Changissnz/selfinterest/README.md

 for the minds of the present, and acceptance of this incomplete knowledge, further modified through variants of retellings, then culminates into norms that treat most of the past as the phenomena of specific forms, predominated in actualization by human beings' choice use of artificial axioms.
-But there is no saying on the death of these artificial axioms, metaphysical decision structures.
+But there is no saying on the obsolescence of these artificial axioms, metaphysical decision structures.
 The continuity of cultures and perspectives to continue on past the individual human beings' death is quite evident, more so than the official name of any previous empire that reigned for some hundred of years in some region of the planet.
 The